pytest-dev/pytest-factoryboy/README.rst

 There is a possibility to pass keyword parameters in order to override factory attribute values during fixture registration.
 This comes in handy when your test case is requesting a lot of fixture flavors.
 Too much for the regular pytest parametrization.
-In this case you can register fixture flavors in the local test module and specify value deviations inside ``register`` function calls.
+In this case, you can register fixture flavors in the local test module and specify value deviations inside ``register`` function calls.